 Using Android Wear isn’t always easy, but it’s beginning to catch on.
-Google has been busy packing new functionality into Android Wear, and though smartwatches (like any new tech) have a steep learning curve, they’re quickly becoming more practical with each and every iteration.
+Google has been busy packing new functionality into Android Wear, and though smartwatches — like any new piece of tech — have a steep learning curve, they’re quickly becoming more practical with each and every iteration.
 To that point, here are some essential tips to get the most out of your Android Wear smartwatch, whether you want to listen to music offline, dim the display with your palm, or take copious notes.

 Check and manage battery life